kongfy/emacs.d/README.md

 ***
 # Kongfy's Notes

-Thanks for purcell's config, I can customize my own emacs config much easier.
+Thanks for purcell's great job, which help me to customize my own emacs config much easier.

-Based on that, my config add some package for my personal working requirments.
-All of these changes can be found at `~/.emacs.d/lisp/init-local.el`.
+Based on that, this config was added some packages for my personal working requirments.
+All of these changes could be found at `~/.emacs.d/lisp/init-local.el`.

 Below are the packages and required system tools, happy hacking!